-VA health care facilities establish contracts with community nursing homes.
-This program helps meet the nursing home needs of veterans who require long-term nursing home care in their own community, close to their families and meet the enrollment and eligibility requirements.
+The VA establishes contracts with community nursing homes.
+This program helps meet the nursing home needs of veterans who require long-term nursing home care in their own community and meet the enrollment and eligibility requirements.

 In addition to nursing home care, VA offers a variety of other long-term care services either directly or by contract with community-based agencies.
 Such services include